troy351/emmet-monaco-es/README.md

 # usage
 only support ES modules

-- install dependency via npm `npm install --save @emmetio/expand-abbreviation`;
+- install emmet dependency via npm `npm install --save @emmetio/expand-abbreviation`;
 - download `emmet.js` from this repository
 - import `emmmet.js` in your code
 - `emmetHTML(editor)` to enable emmet, `editor` is your monaco-editor instance